sslaybac/your-way-TD/README.md

 Win or lose, the game will exit as soon as the level ends.
 Towers, creeps and wave are also defined in confguration files.

+added feature: THere is a completely automated leveling system for towers.
+Every 100 attacks, the tower will gain a level, which provides a damage multiplier.
+Levels are visualized tree-ring syle, with every new level appearing concentrically on the tower.

 ## Running the game
 ### requirements:
 * uv